Shubhangi-S/advisory-data-toolkit/README.md

 ## Notes

 - Data and outputs are not stored in the repo — they’re generated when you run the scripts.
-- The `tests/` directory is currently just a placeholder.
+- The tests/ directory includes a minimal unit test (test_process.py) that validates severity parsing.
+With more time, this could be extended to CSV generation and KEV matching.
 - Running on the full advisory-database produces warnings from Python’s `zipfile` about duplicate filenames (when the same GHSA ID exists in multiple subfolders).
 These don’t affect the CSV or the contents of the ZIPs.

 ---